 This begs the puzzling question of volition regarding one’s birth, the notion that the ‘soul’ zeroes in on where to land and set up shop.

-But regardless, and if you are an American reading this inquiry, you can simply pause and sense the atmosphere and mood that’s in the air right now; notice how our government has a particular manner in handling the COVID-19 pandemic.
-Ponder how obedient and compliant most of us are when faced with the threat of an enemy (albeit an invisible one).
+But regardless, and if you are an American reading this inquiry, you can simply pause and sense the atmosphere and mood that’s in the air right now; notice how our government has a particular manner in handling COVID-19.
+Ponder how compliant some of us are when faced with an invisible enemy, while others have politicized the moment, turning the Republican party into a death cult.

 Our compendium of group actions and reactions is part and parcel the American experience.
 Different from how, say, Icelanders are facing the pandemic.